 - Preparation: Will you repair any existing damage or sell “as is”?

 - Listing: Where are you going to list the vehicle for sale?
-What are the best websites to choose?
+What are the best websites to choose from?

 Details to get in order